Updated: Feb 25

 The data led us to the homes of at least two police officers who had been at

-As revealing as our searches of Washington were, we were relying on just one
+As revealing as searches of Washington were, they were relying on just one

 slice of data, sourced from one company, focused on one city, covering less